koldinger/Tardis/README.md

 * Pick machines to use as both your client and server.
 They can be the same machine, but if you want to backup to your client machine, it is recommended that you backup to a drive that you only use for backups, so that a failure of your main drive(s) will not cause a loss of your backups.
 * Install the tardis package on your client and server machines.
   * `python setup.py install`
+  * Sometimes this fails, complaining about requests not being available.
+If so, just rerun it, and it should work the second time.
   * If this doesn't work, you may need to install additional packages that this installer can't.
 See the [Installation](#Installation) section below for more details.
 * Edit the daemon configuration file to indicate where you want to store the backups.
 The configuration is stored (on linux) in `/etc/tardis/tardisd.cfg`, the database base directory is specified in the `BaseDir` option.
 By default, the location is `/media/Backup/tardis`
 * Start the server:  `tardisd --config /etc/tardis/tardisd.config`